syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 ![](SfDataGrid_images/Excel/RecordHeaderStyle.png)

-#### Custom Borders
+### Custom Borders

-SfDataGrid allow to export the data to excel with custom borders style in excel sheet.
-This can be achieved by handling `CellExporting` event.
-Refer the below code snippet to customize the border style.
+The SfDataGrid allows exporting the data to Excel with custom borders style in the Excel sheet by handling the `CellExporting` event.

 {% tabs %}
 {% highlight c# %}